Understanding Ribbed (High-Stretch) Neckline Finishes In Dressmaking

 In the steps to follow, you will learn how to sew a crew (curved) neckline with a ribbed strip band finish.
 Right below it, you’ll find a short tutorial on sewing a classic turtleneck using ribbing.

-Finishing A Neckline With A Ribbed Strip Band
+Finishing A Neckline Edge With A Ribbed Strip Band

 To start with, choose your desired ribbed strip band width.